clgi-technology/clgi-wordpress/README.md

 - ✅ Environment-based deployments (`sandbox` vs `production`)
 - ✅ Tech stack provisioning: Django or WordPress
-- ✅ Auto-expiry logic (auto-delete infrastructure after 24h)
+- ✅ Auto-expiry logic (auto-delete infrastructure after 24h)  (Not Working at the moment)
 - ✅ GitHub Actions CI/CD integration
 - ✅ Optional website cloning on VM for demo/testing (Not working at the moment)